 - Learn how to use the inverted pyramid methodology for results

-Early career, new hires, millennials, anyone who works at a corporation
+Early career, new hires, millennials, anyone who uses email as a form of communication

 - Conference Breakout Session